apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/common_use_cases/paginating_through_results.md

 ## Quick note {#quick-note}

 The examples shown in this lesson are not the only ways to paginate through websites.
 They are here to serve as solid examples, but don't view them as the end-all be-all of scraping paginated websites.
-The methods you use and algorithms you write might differ to various degrees based on what pages you're scraping and how your specific target website implemented pagination.
+The methods you use and the algorithms you write might differ to various degrees based on what pages you're scraping and how your specific target website implemented pagination.

 ## Next up {#next}